bloodxsr/bloodxsr/README.md

 ---

-## Current Focus: Financial AI Insights
+## Current Focus: NexU Campus OS
-I’m currently building an AI-driven financial services platform.
-The goal is to democratize investment data by shifting the focus from "expert" opinions to autonomous trend analysis.
+I’m currently building a premium, high-performance college ERP platform.
+The goal is to democratize institutional management by shifting the focus from administrative overhead to autonomous campus operations.

-Status: Private Beta (Moving to Public soon!)
+**Status:** Public (Official Release Coming Soon!)

-Mission: Empowering investors to rely on historical data and AI insights rather than external noise.
+**Mission:** Empowering educational institutions to rely on high-throughput data and sleek, modern interfaces rather than legacy, fragmented systems.

-Tech Stack: Python, Machine Learning frameworks, and a lot of caffeine.
+**Tech Stack:** Rust (Axum), ScyllaDB, Postgre, React, and a lot of caffeine.

 ---